-Prudential Financial, Inc, or Pru, has been in the financial services and insurance business for almost 140 years.
-The company has been helping both individual and business clients to both grow and protect their wealth throughout that time.
+Prudential Financial Inc., or Pru, has been in the financial services and insurance business for almost 140 years.
+The company has been helping both individual and business clients to grow and protect their wealth throughout that time.

 The Company and Its History

-The goal of Dryden was to make insurance coverage available to the working class people, and it sold primarily industrial insurance – a type of coverage that provides burial and funeral coverage for low-income families.
+The goal of Dryden was to make insurance coverage available to working-class people, and it sold primarily industrial insurance – a type of coverage that provides burial and funeral coverage for low-income families.

-By 1885, the company had even sold its one millionth policy.
+By 1885, the company had even sold its one-millionth policy.
 That year, the company’s name was also officially changed to The Prudential Insurance Company of America.
 It also adopted The Rock of Gibraltar as its company symbol.

-Today, Prudential serves customers in 41 countries and territories, and it has roughly 47,000 employees around the world.
-The company holds approximately $1.176 trillion in assets under management.
+Today, Prudential serves customers in 40 countries and territories, and it has roughly 41,000 employees around the world.
+The company holds approximately $4 trillion in assets under management.